georgezzeng/Articles/2023-10-24-gpargo-cc-star.md

 role.
 “This program only builds stronger connections within the region between all these different professionals,” Weitzel reflected.
 “It’s allowed us to reach out to different types of people, creating new opportunities that build on each other.”

-Echoing this sentiment, Hudson highlighted the project's impact in involving previously less-engaged institutions within GPN with the network's recent expansion from 18 to 19 campuses.
+Echoing this sentiment, Hutson highlighted the project's impact in involving previously less-engaged institutions within GPN with the network's recent expansion from 18 to 19 campuses.
 “Cameron University heard about some of the things we're doing through their state network, had a spare box, and asked if they could get involved!”
-Hudson explained.
+Hutson explained.

 Building these regional connections was one of the most important steps in creating this network.
 The Midwest doesn’t have any major supercomputing centers or institutions with enough people to drive a network of this magnitude forward.